The average hourly pay for an Automotive Body Repairer is $16.37.

 In some shops, the automotive repairer will also be the person who handles cost and time estimates for clients.
 Those in this position should be able to repair dents and fiberglass parts, straighten bent parts, replace auto…Read more

 Automotive Body Repairer Tasks

-Review and evaluate work orders, identifying where additional information or safety changes are needed.
+- Review and evaluate work orders, identifying where additional information or safety changes are needed.

-Coordinate with parts and inventory clerks to limit delays and improve efficiency of repairs.
+- Coordinate with parts and inventory clerks to limit delays and improve efficiency of repairs.

 Explore the most common career paths for Automotive Body Repairer.
 Thickness and color of lines indicates popularity of movement from one job to the next.
 Visit our career path planner